Cutoff for a class of auto-regressive models with vanishing additive noise: Introduction

 \section{Introduction}

 Markov chains are used on a daily basis to sample from intractable distributions \cite{1995}.
 Under suitable ergodicity assumptions one is guaranteed that, after many iterations, a sample from the chain resembles that of its stationary distribution.
 For both practitioners and theoreticians, a natural question is to understand what ``many" and ``resemble" mean in this context.\\ \\ Our interest will be in a class of measures on $\mathbb R^d$ for some $d\geq 2$.
-A classical way to approach the problem goes as follows: if $\pi_k$ denotes the law of the Markov chain after $k$ steps, and if $\pi$ denotes its stationary measure, one is trying to understand how the total variation distance to stationarity
+A classical way to approach the problem goes as follows: if $\pi_k$ denotes the law of the Markov chain after $k$ steps, and $\pi$ its stationary measure, one is trying to understand how the total variation distance to stationarity

-varies as $k$ increases, the last inequality being the well-known coupling interpretation of total variation distance.
-In the display above, the supremum is taken over all Borel sets while the infimum is taken over all couplings of $\pi$ and $\pi_k$.\\ \\ Often, the evolution of the chain depends on an additional parameter $n$ (e.g., the size of the state space or some norm of the initial condition) and then it becomes important to understand what is the right sequence $k=k(n)$ at which the transition to randomness occurs, i.e., the total variation distance drops as needed.
-For a friendly introduction to the slew of techniques and results on the subject the reader can refer to \cite{LevinPeresWilmer2006}. \\ \\ We consider Markov chains $(X_k)$ on $\mathbb R^d$ that updates coordinates one at a time according to the auto-regressive scheme \eqref{regressive}.
-The regime of interest is that of a small additive noise (or, equivalently, large initial conditions).
-Informally, our result is that under mild assumptions and for large initial conditions $\|X_0\|=n$, the chain takes about $\ln n$ steps to mix.
-Moreover, we also prove that the transition to randomness occurs in a window of size $\sqrt{\ln n}$.
+varies as $k$ increases, the last equality being the well-known coupling interpretation of total variation distance.
+In the display above, the supremum is taken over all Borel sets while the infimum is taken over all couplings of $\pi$ and $\pi_k$.\\ \\ Often, the evolution of the chain depends on an additional parameter $n$, and it becomes important to understand what is the right sequence $k=k(n)$ at which the transition to randomness occurs, i.e., the total variation distance drops as needed.
+Typically, the parameter $n$ is related to the size of the state space, though it could encode something different.
+In our case, it will be related to the magnitude of the noise.
+For a friendly introduction to the slew of techniques and results on the subject we refer the reader to \cite{LevinPeresWilmer2006}. \\ \\ We consider Markov chains $(X^{(n)}_k)_{k\geq 0}$ on $\mathbb R^d$ that updates coordinates one at a time according to the auto-regressive scheme \eqref{regressive}.
+The regime of interest is that a small additive noise, corresponding to $n$ getting large.
+Informally, our result is that under mild assumptions, the chain takes order $\log n$ steps to mix.
+Moreover, we also prove that the transition to randomness occurs in a window of size $\sqrt{\log n}$.
 This is referred to as the \emph{cutoff phenomenon} \cite{Diaconis1996}.
-We also determine the location of the cutoff -- i.e., the constant factor of the leading term $\ln n$ -- which is closely related to the convergence of a certain auxiliary Markov chain on the unit sphere.\\ \\ We now proceed with a formal definition of the model.
+We also determine the location of the cutoff -- i.e., the constant factor of the leading term $\log n$ -- which is closely related to the convergence of a certain auxiliary Markov chain on the unit sphere.\\ \\ We now proceed with a formal definition of the model.